What Time Was It Eight Hours Ago

 At its heart, determining the time eight hours ago involves a simple arithmetic operation: current time – 8 hours.
 The difficulty lies not in the subtraction itself but in handling the cyclical nature of the clock.
 Our daily clock repeats every 24 hours, so when you subtract a number that pushes the result past midnight, you must “wrap around” to the previous day.

-Here's one way to look at it: if the current time is 7:00 AM, subtracting eight hours lands you at 11:00 PM of the previous day.
+As an example, if the current time is 7:00 AM, subtracting eight hours lands you at 11:00 PM of the previous day.
 This wrap‑around effect is why it’s essential to understand the 24‑hour clock (also known as military time) and the 12‑hour AM/PM system.
-The 24‑hour format eliminates ambiguity by representing midnight as 00:00 and noon as 12:00, making subtraction a straightforward numeric operation Still holds up..
+The 24‑hour format eliminates ambiguity by representing midnight as 00:00 and noon as 12:00, making subtraction a straightforward numeric operation The details matter here.
+Turns out it matters..

 Why It Matters